arielabade/basicMachineLearning/README.md

   Frontier approach: how to go to the initial state to goal state?

   - Start with a frontier that contains the initial state.
+  - Star with an empty explored set.
   - Put it on repeat:
       - If the frontier is empty, no solution.
       - Remove a node from the frontier.
       - If node containns goal state, return the solution.
+      - Add the node to the explored sett.
-      - Expand the node, considering possible actions that drives you to the goal state.
+      - Expand the node, considering possible actions that drives you to the goal state, adding result nodes to tthe frontier if they are not in the frontier yet.

+    OBS: this avoid to going back and forth between nodes.

+- ** How to keep the solution process to initial state to goal state **

+-**Stack:** pile up the solution in a stack data structure, with de last in first out using the frontier solution logic.

+-**Breadth-first search:** always expand the shallowest node in the frontier.

+-**Queue:** first-in first-out datatype.
+We add frontiers following this logic.

 ## Knowlodge